Directed by Quentin Tarantino

 Released in 2019

-When I think of Quentin Tarantino, I remember being in High School, pretentious and believing I knew everything about art and film, which meant I was supposed to love Tarantino films.
+When I think of Quentin Tarantino, I remember being a pretentious High School kid, believing I knew everything about art and film, which meant I was supposed to love Tarantino films.
 I’m still pretentious, and I still love Tarantino films, but that’s beside the point.
 When a large group of kids from my small private Christian High School wanted to get together and watch a film, I, in all my pretentiousness, suggested the first installment of the Kill Bill series.
 “Everyone who knows anything should love it,” I’m sure I said.
 Everything was very uncomfortable with the gratuitous violence and unconventional style when the father of the house we were at walks upstairs to see Lucy Liu chop some guys head off while screaming expletives.
 Let’s just say the movie stopped where it was at, and I was never allowed to pick the movie again.

 Fast forward to today, and Tarantino’s reputation as a provocateur and controversial figure has only been strengthened in films like Hateful Eight, Django Unchained and Inglorious Basterds.
 All three of these movies are unconventional in their style and language and chock full of gratuitous violence and explicit language.
 In my opinion, they’re also all very great films.
 Love them or hate them, they are Tarantino films through and through.
 What has always made Tarantino such an interesting and captivating filmmaker for me as I have grown up with his films is the fact that his thumbprint is all over his films.
 I absolutely love when a filmmaker is ever present in his/her work, something that I personally found exceedingly rare in the early 2000s, especially in popular cinema.
 Today, there are more and more auteurs that seem to be getting wide releases, but for a long while, it felt like Tarantino was a relic of an older age, when who made the film was equally as important, if not more important, than what actor played the lead character.
 Tarantino still uses actual film, outdated cameras, and perhaps the most expensive and classic production models in an age where minimizing overhead with modern everything is the name of the game.
 Tarantino seems to be a relic in many ways, born in the wrong time.
 While watching his latest effort, Once Upon A Time…In Hollywood, it seems that he’s not only self aware of his place in the film world, but longs for a time gone by, or does he?